craftcms/docker/README.md

 [![craftcms/cli](https://img.shields.io/docker/pulls/craftcms/cli.svg)](https://hub.docker.com/r/craftcms/cli)

-The image type `cli` which is used to run queues, migrations, etc. and the image does not expose ports for HTTP/S or PHP-FPM.
+The `cli` image is for terminal-only Craft interaction like to running queues, migrations, etc. The image does not expose ports for HTTP/S or php-fpm.

 | Image                     | Use | Environment   | Status |
 | ------------------------- | --- | ------------- | ------ |